SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

 > - By default the WiSeConnect 3 SDK contains the Starfield Root CA Certificate in C-array format.

+> **Note** :
+ The included Cloud connectivity certificates are for reference only, using default certificates in the release, cloud connection doesn't work.
+Please replace the default certificates with valid certificates while connecting to appropriate Cloud/OpenSSL Server.

 ## Test the Application

 ### Instructions for Simplicity Studio IDE and Silicon Labs devices (SoC and NCP Modes)